 Firstly, applicants are required to meet the Compulsory Prerequisite outlined by ASQA (Australian Government) .
 Secondly we review each applicant based on a combination of individual experience, education, ability and suitability to work with animals.
 We often refer to this as the AVT Selection Criteria.
 Learn more about this below.

-To enrol in this course applicants are required to either :-
+To enrol in ACM40418 Certificate IV in Veterinary Nursing, you will be required to have either :-

-* AVT's 'ACM20217 Cert II in Horse Care' meets the prerequisite for our Certificate IV in Veterinary Nursing course.
-You will need to confirm whether or not this prerequisite meets your institutions' requirements if not studying with AVT.
+* AVT’s ‘ACM20217 Certificate II in Horse Care’ (no longer offered) also meets the prerequisite for our Certificate IV in Veterinary Nursing course.
+You will need to confirm whether or not this prerequisite meets your institution’s requirements if you are not studying with AVT.

-Assessing whether or not you meet the prerequisite for ACM40418 Cert IV in Vet Nursing is done by a personalised review of each and every applicant.
+Assessing whether or not you meet the prerequisite for ACM40418 Certificate IV in Vet Nursing is done by a personalised review of each and every applicant.